 In December 2020, as I was recovering from Covid-19 (the pandemic, by the way, made Marianne Faithfull quite ill and killed Hal Willner: get your damned vaccine if you haven't already), I picked up a guitar, started playing "What Keeps Mankind Alive?" by ear, and realized I wanted to plunge into this music, and that I would almost certainly have something to bring to it.
 I also had the almost immediate thought that a lot of this music is much more suitable for a female vocalist, which made me think more or less instantly of Juliana Brandon (who had never heard me play, but I'd often heard her sing, and we had musician friends in common), and was thrilled that she was intrigued by the possibility.

 Why Juliana?
 She's smart, she has a great voice, and while she's doubtless more at home singing Bach or

 In many ways, we are "building the road as we travel."
 This is very much an exploratory project.
 Musically—and music is certainly the heart of the Weill Project—we're trying to take on only either material that is very little known and/or material where we believe we have something really new to bring to it.
 That means, for example, that for the moment we are staying away from some songs we love, such as "Surabaya Johnny" or the "Barbara Song" because so far we haven't found anything original to bring.
-We're also leaning more, at least initially, toward music suitable for Juliana's voice rather than for mine: of the fifteen songs we plan to do in our concerts beginning in February 2022, Juliana will sing ten songs solo, I will do three, and there will be two duets (one of which was originally planned as just hers until she asked me to take a verse or two).
+We're also leaning more, at least initially, toward music suitable for Juliana's voice rather than for mine: of the fifteen songs we plan to do in our concerts, Juliana will sing ten songs solo, I will do three, and there will be two duets (one of which was originally planned as just hers until she asked me to take a verse or two).